What Makes Someone a Credible Witness for a Car Crash Claim?

 Some of the factors that can make eyewitness testimony more valuable include:

 • Near the scene of the accident – If the witness can say what they saw because they were near the scene of the accident, instead of stating that the driver is generally a good driver, this testimony can be more valuable.
+Their firsthand account of the events leading up to and during the collision can provide critical details that might be missed by those not present at the scene.

 • Objective – Witnesses who do not know either party involved in the accident are generally more credible than witnesses who are associated with the drivers.
+Their lack of personal connection to the individuals involved reduces the likelihood of bias, making their testimony more reliable in the eyes of insurance adjusters and juries.

 • Consistent statements – Witnesses who repeat the same story over and over again are generally more credible.
+Consistent accounts over time and across different settings, such as during police interviews and courtroom testimonies, reinforce the reliability of the witness’s statements.

 Contact The Law Offices of Michael Gopin, PLLC for Help with Your Car Accident Claim

 If you suffered an injury in an El Paso car wreck, The Law Offices of Michael Gopin, PLLC is here to help.
 Our El Paso car accident lawyers have more than 30 years of combined legal experience.
-We know what type of evidence can help support our clients’ claims and will work quickly to gather strong evidence in your case.
+We know what type of evidence can help support our client’s claims and will work quickly to gather strong evidence in your case.
 Contact us today for your free consultation and learn all the ways we can help.

 Michael J. Gopin